silviot/edx-platform-wiki/xblock-and-course-addressing.md

 The crux of the proposed solution is that all ids (course, xblock, definition) will be opaque keys to the applications.
 The persistence, auth, and enrollment modules may introspect these keys as necessary for additional information.
 If an application needs additional information such as org, course_id, category and just has an id, the application must ask either the mixed modulestore, the specific persistence layer, or the key.

-If we implement these methods on the keys, then the key should refuse to give the information if the information is not practically free to compute.
+If we implement the informational methods such as 'org' on the keys, then the key should refuse to give the information if the information is not practically free to compute.
 If, however, we implement these methods on the modulestores, then the caller must treat these as potentially expensive.
 No application should assume such requests are free: that is, the modulestore may perform db operations or other non-trivial lookups to answer the query.

 Sometimes context will make it clear what behaviors the service will likely support for the id (e.g., course_id for an xblock usage but not for an xblock definition, org for a course_id but not necessarily for a definition, category for an xblock usage or definition but not for a course id) but some services may support behaviors which other services don't support (e.g., version and version history for an xblock usage, list of available lifecycle snapshots such as draft v preview v live).
 Xblocks will themselves support some of these behaviors and, so, in many cases, it may make more sense for the app to retrieve the xblock given the address and query it.